rohitguptagit/sunfish-ivf-success-calculator/README.md

 **Step 1:** In the first terminal window, `cd` into the ivf-success-calculator folder using the command `cd ivf-success-calculator`.

-**Step 2:** Run the command `npm install` to install all packages needed for this project to run properly.
+**Step 2:** Run the command `npm install --legacy-peer-deps` to install all packages needed for this project to run properly.

 **Step 3:** Run all tests using the command `npm run test` to ensure front-end rendering test cases are passing properly.